Rub21/findchangeset-plugin/Build-plugin.md

 ```

-- Create the package when we are going to add the Java classes.
+- Create the package when you are going to add the Java classes.

 ```
 $ mkdir -p plugins/findchangeset-plugin/src/org/openstreetmap/josm/plugins/findchangeset